 Firstly, let’s start with the history of pride.
-Gay pride has been a staple of queer culture for decards, however, as LGB people saw more and more progress in their favor, the community shifted.
+Gay pride has been a staple of queer culture for decades, however, as LGB people saw more and more progress in their favor, the community shifted.
 Although pride was started by trans women and other queer people, the movement turned into a white, middle class, cis and gay exclusive club.
-In the Netflix documentary about the life and death of Marsha P Johnson, they explore this through real footage of Silvia Rivera and Marsha P Johnson.
+In the Netflix documentary about the life and death of Marsha P Johnson, the viewer explores this through real footage of Silvia Rivera and Marsha P Johnson.
 Trans people and lower income queer folk alike were pushed to the back of the movement.

 It is so vital that the LGBTQ+ movement does not forget its roots again.
-Our roots are the activism and effort of trans people, queer folks, and people of color.
+Our roots are the activism and efforts of trans people, queer folks, and people of color.
 Although the current view of the community is often images of two cis gay people holding hands, saying “Love wins”, the truth is that LGBTQ+ (especially trans folks) of color are not being represented.
 The image of trans people is often post-op, straight, passing trans women, which is a good start but trans men are also under-represented in the media.
+The issue of representation could be another post all together.
 The LGB community seems to have abandoned their trans brothers, sisters, and siblings, which cannot happen when trans women of color are being murdered and trans people are still facing employment, housing, and other types of discrimination.

 I find this topic conflicting because I do not always feel safe or included in spaces created by people like me, and while I enjoy pride, it does not make my uneasiness fade.
 I have other issues with pride which I will get into in other posts.